Ryan Navarro

-Ryan Navarro (born July 5, 1994) is an American football long snapper.
+Ryan Navarro (born July 5, 1994) is an American former football long snapper.
 He also played for the Memphis Express of the Alliance of American Football (AAF) and Los Angeles Wildcats of the XFL.
 He played college football at Riverside City College before transferring to Oregon State.

-Early years and college
+Early life and college

 Ryan Navarro was born on July 5, 1994, in Riverside, California.
 Growing up in Murrieta, California, he helped Vista Murrieta High School to win the CIF championship in 2011.
 He originally played college football at Riverside City College.
 He played long snapper for Riverside City in 2013 and 2014.
 Navarro arrived at Oregon State as a junior in 2015.
 He would play all games in the 2015 and 2016 seasons.

 Professional career

 Oakland Raiders

 In 2017, Navarro signed with the Oakland Raiders after going undrafted in the 2017 NFL draft.
 He would not make the final roster.

 Washington Redskins

 In 2018, Navarro was signed by the Washington Redskins for mini camps.
 Once again, he did not make the final roster.